Hazards and the Growing Need for Safety in Community Healthcare

 An angry patient with a community nurse, learn about community healthcare safety

-According to the US Department of Labor’s Occupation Safety and Health Administration, workplace violence is a recognized hazard in healthcare that is defined as any act or threat of physical violence, harassment, intimidation or other disruptive behavior that occurs at the workplace.
-Have you or your workers ever experienced this?
+According to OSHA, workplace violence is defined as any act or threat of physical violence, harassment, intimidation or other disruptive behavior that occurs at the workplace.
+Has anyone in your organization experienced this?

 As an increasing number of health authorities move towards providing more and more care in the comfort of the patient’s home, so does the incidence of assaults and abuse towards these health care workers who are venturing into the community alone to provide the needed care.
-Additionally, there is the added biological threat of COVID-19 when entering a patient’s home and treating these people.

 To provide these increasingly complex community services, we must address the many safety issues and hazards these nurses face.
 According to a 2017 study from the Canadian Federation of Nurses Unions, “compared to other workers, nurses experienced far higher rates of serious violence,” finding that six in 10 members (61%) have had serious problems at work with at least one type of workplace violence in the previous 12 months.
 These are staggering figures, and while no official studies have been performed on community nursing and violence, experts have found that physical and verbal violence is significantly higher in the community than in a traditional hospital setting.